geoffyli/agent-assisted-learning-kit/src/commands/learning-init.md

   * "Have you tried learning this before?
 If so, what worked/didn't work?"
   * "What related technologies or concepts are you familiar with?"

 **1.4.
-Resources & Environment**
+Practice Environment**
-- STOP and ASK USER about available materials:
+- STOP and ASK USER about available tools and setup:
-  * "Do you have specific learning materials in mind?
-Please list any documentation, courses, books, or tutorials you want to use"
-  * "Do you have access to practice environments or tools needed for hands-on work?"
+  * "Do you have access to practice environments or tools needed for hands-on work with [TOPIC_NAME]?"

-- **Resource Research & Recommendation**:
-  * If user provides no materials OR user provides some materials but wants more recommendations:
-    - Research high-quality learning resources for [TOPIC_NAME] (official docs, recommended courses, books, tutorials)
-    - STOP and present organized list of recommended resources with brief descriptions
-    - Ask user: "I've found these recommended learning resources.
-Please review and let me know: A) Use these recommendations, B) Add specific ones to your list, C) You'll add resources manually later"
-  * WAIT for user confirmation before proceeding
-  * Include both user-provided AND approved recommended resources in final specification

-- **Manual Resource Addition**:
-  * Inform user: "You can manually add more resources to the resources.md file after session creation if you discover additional materials during learning"
+  * "What development environment or tools do you plan to use for practicing?"

 **1.5.
 Success Criteria Definition**
 - STOP and ASK USER how they'll measure success: